j-u-p-iter/regexp-parser/CONTEXT_FREE_GRAMMAR.md

 So it intuitively seems like a workable representation of our code is a tree that matches the grammatical structure — the operator nesting — of the language.

 So, indeed the most appropriate representation of the code for the interpreter to run is the tree.

+To understand how to split something on structuring blocks, pieces, we should know the laws or the rules of how these pieces are connected with each other.
+This is the something, that is described by grammar.
+Knowing these rules, we can split the source string on the pieces and combine them in the shape of a tree to make it readable (interpreatable) for interpreters.